blackbirdcoder/witch/README.md

 ```

 will build your game and package into a .zip file, you can upload to your server or itch.io / newground etc.

+P.S.
+You might notice some messy code, as this is mainly a learning project and an introduction to the Kaboom.js library.